 As you get involved in the MAP community, you'll encounter other MAP activists and allies.
 There's strength in numbers, so reach out and coordinate your efforts, and be sure to boost their content to help them reach a wider audience.

 The community is incredibly diverse, so you're likely to meet people with all sorts of skills and experience.
 Focus your efforts on the areas where you can be most effective and ask others for help with the rest.

 If you're using a platform that allows images, you can start by posting some of our infographics, which are designed to help MAPs and non-MAPs find support, educate others about MAPs, and raise awareness of the MAP community.

 Being a good ally is about more than just expressing support for MAPs.
 Here are some harmful mistakes that allies should avoid.

-Although MAPs are generally not picky about people's reason for supporting them, true allyship requires a belief that nobody deserves to be stigmatized or discriminated against because of their attractions.
+Although MAPs are generally not picky about people's reason for supporting them, true allyship requires a central belief that nobody deserves to be stigmatized or discriminated against because of their attractions.

 As common targets for bigots, many MAPs are sensitive to all forms of bigotry, even when it is not directed at them.
 Allies who express racist, homophobic, transphobic, or otherwise harmful views will generally not be welcome in MAP spaces.

 In addition, be careful to avoid redirecting stigma onto MAPs.
 For example, if you are being harassed by internet trolls, it may be tempting to point out that you are only an ally.
 However, this implies that the harassment would be justified if the target was a MAP.

 Somebody's attractions should not play a role in where they can live, who they can interact with, or what jobs they can hold.
 MAPs are skilled at recognizing advocacy in favor of discrimination and will likely remove any ally involved in such advocacy from their spaces.